LePeanutButter/concurrent-java-webserver-docker/README.md

     ![](img/github-actions-success.png)
     Pipeline execution completing build, push, and deploy steps correctly.

+## Video Demonstration (External Evidence)

+> **Note:** A short video demonstration is available showing the deployed application running on the AWS EC2 instance.
+In the video, the service is accessed through the **public DNS of the EC2 instance on port 8000**, demonstrating the correct operation of the implemented endpoints.

+The video includes:

+- Access to the server using the EC2 **public DNS**.
+- Requests executed against the exposed service on **port 8000**.
+- Demonstration of the functionality of the implemented endpoints such as:
+  - `/greeting`
+  - `/math/constants/pi`
+  - `/health`

+Video link:
+`<INSERT VIDEO LINK HERE>`

 ## Conclusions

 * Achieved a Java 21 HTTP server capable of **high concurrency** using virtual threads, maintaining a **graceful and predictable shutdown**.